Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 \subsection{Posting Guidelines}

-Today, all major social media platforms publicly list their guidelines for appropriate conduct or terms of use on their sites.
-These guidelines are crucial for designing accountable content moderation systems because they serve as the official criteria for the platform's moderation decisions \cite{gillespie2018custodians, zolides2021gender, maddox2020guidelines}.
+Posting guidelines are crucial for designing accountable content moderation systems because they serve as the official criteria for the platform's moderation decisions \cite{gillespie2018custodians, zolides2021gender, maddox2020guidelines}.
 Prior research also shows that drawing users' attention to posting guidelines contributes to pro-social community outcomes.
-For example, \citet{matias2019preventing} demonstrated through an online experiment on Reddit that announcing posting guidelines in public discussions increases the likelihood of compliance with them and encourages newcomer participation. \citet{bhandari2021you} show that users who look at the posting guidelines are more likely to flag harassment posts.
+For example, \citet{matias2019preventing} demonstrated through an online experiment on Reddit that announcing posting guidelines in public discussions increases the likelihood of compliance with them and encourages newcomer participation.
 Further, when guidelines are easily noticeable, users are more likely to accept the platform's moderation decisions ~\cite{bradford2019report, kiesler2012regulating} and perceive them as fair ~\cite{jhaver2019did}.

 While this literature has established the benefits of how users' attention to posting guidelines enhances their fairness perception of moderation outcomes, little attention has been given to integrating these guidelines into flagging mechanisms and exploring its impact.
-Further, \citet{zhang2023cleaning} noted deficiencies in the clarity and details of how rule violations are defined in the current social media reporting systems.
-Therefore, we posit that enhancing guideline visibility and details may improve user perceptions about the flagging process.
 We investigate how different granularity levels of posting guidelines influence users' perceptions, specifically regarding the fairness of the flagging process.